Outliers: The Story of Success by Malcolm Gladwell

 I am a high school teacher and we are, as a school, busily studying the racial achievement gap that exists on all (if not all, it is almost, almost, almost all) standardized tests across the country.
 Currently, I am bucking my school system by insisting it is not a racial gap but rather a failure of the culture of the school to attune itself to the culture of our African-American and Hispanic students.
 A cultural gap, as it were.

 To me this is no simple issue of semantics - if the gaps are cultural they can be overcome by re-tooling and learning new strategies.
 If the gaps in achievement truly are racial - based on inherited characteristics from our genetic code, well, what's the point of trying, really?
-(To be honest, I think they are using race as a simplistic code word for culture, but this is dangerous game to play, in my opinion).
+To be honest, I truly think they are using the word "race" as a simplistic code word for culture, but this is dangerous game to play, in my opinion.
+It is too easy for someone who is not clued into this simplistic code word game to misunderstand and take it as real that the racial achievement gap is truly based on the child's DNA.

 Malcolm Gladwell